-- 2 The Congress finds the following: - (1) According to the Drug Enforcement Admin istration (DEA) 2017 National Drug Threat Assess ment, transnational criminal organizations are in creasingly using virtual currencies. - (2) The Treasury Department has recognized that: "The development of virtual currencies is an attempt to meet a legitimate market demand.
+- 2 The Congress finds the following: - (1) According to the Drug Enforcement Admin istration (DEA) 2017 National Drug Threat Assess ment, transnational criminal organizations are increasingly using virtual currencies. - (2) In its 2015 National Money Laundering Risk Assessment, the Department of the Treasury concluded: "The development of virtual currencies is an attempt to meet a legitimate market demand.
 According to a Federal Reserve Bank of Chicago economist, United States consumers want payment options that are versatile and that provide immediate finality.
 No United States payment method meets that description, although cash may come closest.
-Virtual currencies can mimic cash's immediate finality and anonymity and are more versatile than cash for online and cross-border transactions, making virtual currencies vulnerable for illicit transactions." - (3) Virtual currencies have become a prominent method to pay for goods and services associated with illegal sex trafficking and drug trafficking, which are two of the most detrimental and troubling illegal activities facilitated by online marketplaces. - (4) Online marketplaces, including the dark web, have become a prominent platform to buy, sell,
+Virtual currencies can mimic cash's immediate finality and anonymity and are more versatile than cash for online and cross-border transactions, making virtual currencies vulnerable for illicit transactions.". - (3) Virtual currencies have become a prominent method to pay for goods and services associated with illegal sex trafficking and drug trafficking, which are two of the most detrimental and troubling illegal activities facilitated by online marketplaces. - (4) Online marketplaces, including the dark web, have become a prominent platform to buy, sell,